okba-zoueghi/crypto_parser/README.md

 crypto_parser -o <x509Cert|rsaPubKey|rsaPrivKey|dhParam|dsaParam> -f <file.der>
 -o   specify the crypto object type, it could be one of the following values
      x509Cert|rsaPubKey|rsaPrivKey|dhParam|dsaParam
--f   specify the file to parse in DER format\n
+-f   specify the file to parse in DER format
 ```